Raudius/nextcloud_app/README.md

 # Nextcloud App Starter
 Startup project for Nextcloud app development.

-The project comes with a simple "hello world" modal on every page load.
+The project comes with a simple "hello world" modal which shows every page load for some apps (such as the Files app).
 Annoying, I know.

 ## Set-up